Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Application to Hippocampus Segmentation

-Our assumed regression model is the same for both the diseased and control scenarios.
-This suggests that relying on auxiliary tissue class information can be quite helpful when segmenting diseased brains, whereas such information may not be as important in the healthy case.
-Our proposed approach with different image intensity-derived covariates and/or different prior elicitations could possibly produce stronger results for the control cases.
-We defer this issue to future investigation.

-Application of our proposed model to label fusion in the ADNI data demonstrates the feasibility of our approach as well as additional useful information that would be unavailable otherwise.
+These results demonstrate the feasibility of our approach on a full three-dimensional segmentation as well as additional useful information that would be unavailable otherwise.
 Posterior probability maps can be used to summarize where the hippocampus is likely to be.
-A simple thresholding rule yields image similarities that outperform even state of the art methods when using healthy brains as atlases for diseased cases.
-Thresholding is unnecessary when the goal is to estimate the volume of the hippocampus, as shown by the availability of a posterior volume distribution.\\
+A simple thresholding rule yields image similarities that are competitive with the state-of-the-art when using healthy brains as atlases for diseased cases.
+However, thresholding is unnecessary when the goal is to estimate the volume of the hippocampus, as shown by the availability of a posterior volume distribution.
+Incorporating tissue class information into a generative Bayesian model for segmentation results in more faithful estimates of the hippocampal volume along with meaningful measures of uncertainty.